llwp/website/docs/blog/2022-11-15-connect_fonoster_to_dialogflow.md

 # Connecting Fonoster to Dialogflow

-Connecting Fonoster to Dialogflow is as just a few clicks away using the Fonoster Dashboard.
+Connecting Fonoster to Dialogflow is just a few clicks away using the Fonoster Dashboard.

 **Trunking information you'll need:**
 - VoIP provider